ChenZhongPu/data-structure-swufe/slides-web/week1.md

 Please read Chapter 1-5, and Chapter 8, in official [Python Tutorial](https://docs.python.org/3/tutorial/index.html) <logos-python />.

+## Example: Library Catalog <arcticons-pocketbook />

+Suppose you are going to develop a library catalog system, and you need to maintain the ISBNs of books.
+The major operations is to check whether a book is in the library.

+Which data structure would you use?

 ---

 # 3. Object-oriented Programming in Python